llpeterson/security/authentication.md

 one or both of them in a *challenge-response* protocol.
 Suppose we use a timestamp.
-In a challenge-response protocol, Alice sends Bob a timestamp, challenging Bob to encrypt it in a response message (if they share a symmetric key) or digitally sign it in a response message (if Bob has a public key, as in [Figure 1](#challenge-response)).
+In a challenge-response protocol, Alice sends Bob a timestamp, challenging Bob to encrypt it in a response message (if they share a secret key) or digitally sign it in a response message (if Bob has a public key, as in [Figure 1](#challenge-response)).
 The encrypted timestamp is like an authenticator that additionally proves timeliness.
 Alice can easily check the timeliness of the timestamp in a